kptdev/kpt/docs/design-docs/01-live_Inventory-to-ResourceGroup.md

   If not given, the ResourceGroup labels will be empty and the value of "<name>-<namespace>" will be used as the "cli-utils.sigs.k8s.io/inventory-id" label in `kpt live apply` from STD.

+### `resoucegroup.yaml` interaction with `kpt fn` commands

+All `kpt fn` commands should treat `resoucegroup.yaml` as a special resource and not modify it in any scenario.
+It should not be considered as a meta resource and `include-meta-resources` flag should not include the `ResourceGroup` resource in the `ResourceList`.
+In the future, we can add a new flag `--include-rg` if there are valid use-cases to modify or include `ResourceGroup` resource in `ResourceList`.

 ## User Guide

 ### To hydrate via kustomize and deploy via kpt